ionos-cloud/knife-ionos-cloud/README.md

 ## Create NIC

-The ProfitBricks platform supports adding multiple NICs to a server.
+The Ionoscloud platform supports adding multiple NICs to a server.
 These NICs can be used to create different, segmented networks on the platform.

 The example below shows you how to add a second NIC to an existing server and LAN: